-In response to the number of collision deaths and incorporating best practices in bird-friendly policies, UBC developed the Bird-Friendly Design Guidelines for Buildings in 2016, with a significant update released in 2019.
-The Bird Friendly Design Guidelines for Buildings (BFDGB) summarizes glazing and design considerations as well as effective and ineffective mitigation strategies for reducing collision frequency.
-The BFDGB also intersects with other UBC Policies, Plans, Strategies and Building Guidelines, as outlined in Table 2.
+In response to the number of bird strike fatalities, UBC developed the Bird-Friendly Design Guidelines for Buildings (BFDGB) in 2016, with a significant update released in 2019.
+The BFDGB summarizes glazing and design considerations as well as effective and ineffective mitigation strategies for reducing collision frequency.
+The BFDGB intersects with other UBC policies, plans, strategies and building guidelines, as outlined in Table 2.
 The BFDGB is aligned with the CSA Bird-Friendly Standard mentioned above.